Bar Law

 • Open Container Law: A law that prohibits the consumption of alcoholic beverages in public places or while operating a motor vehicle.

-• Happy Hour Law: A law that controls the sale of alcoholic beverages during a specified time of day or week, usually for a discounted price.
+• Happy Hour Law: A regulation of the sale and promotion of alcoholic beverages during a specified time of day or week, usually for a discounted price.

 • Intoxication: A state of impairment resulting from the consumption of alcohol or drugs that affects a person's judgment, coordination, and reaction time.